 In our work with elders, whether planning estates or helping with Medicaid asset protection, I’ve learned to detect gratitude in the lives of my clients.

 Joe came to us to plan so his children would benefit when he passed away.
-He is a disabled veteran who recently lost his wife and continues to battle cancer himself.
-Even in his grief, Joe is grateful for all he has received in life and so, helps others who experience the same disease but without the financial ability to obtain sufficient care.
+He is a disabled veteran who recently lost his wife and who, himself continues to battle cancer.
+Even in his grief, Joe is grateful for all he has received in life and so, helps others who experience the same disease but without financial ability to obtain sufficient care.
 While in our meeting Joe mentioned concern about the charity he works with.
 Together we discussed Joe’s concerns.
-Afterwards, Joe talked to his children and then decided to include his favorite charity as one of his beneficiaries.
+Afterwards Joe talked to his children and then decided to include his favorite charity as one of his beneficiaries.

-And for us all at Hill Law Group… we are thankful for you.
+And for us all at Hill & Kinsella … we are thankful for you.
 You are the ones who allow us to serve you and your loved ones.
 You show your confidence in us by sending your friends, loved ones and clients to us.
-You are the elders who model lives of gratitude long into your later years and we have the privilege of watching and learning from you.
+You are the elders who model lives of gratitude long into your later years and we have the privilege of watching and learning from you